ethpalser/bookbot/README.md

-# bookbot
+# Book Bot
-Book bot program built in Python 3.
-Guided project from boot.dev.
+Book Bot is my first Python project!
+This is built using Python 3.